 Let’s now dive in and see what each skate type and style is like.

-1. Freestyle inline skates/Urban Inline Skates/Freeride Skates
+1. Urban Inline Skates/Freestyle Skates

 Do you know why it’s called freestyle or freeride inline skating?
 It’s because it’s pretty much a free skating style (duh), free of obstacles.